JBG Smith Building 2 Towers at National Landing

 “Developments such as 1900 Crystal Drive offer a diverse set of modern rental options in an area currently dominated by commercial space and residential towers built in the ’70s and ’80s,” Greenberg said.
 “There is not only pent up demand for additional residential options in National Landing, but Amazon’s arrival and workforce will also present an important driver of new demand.”

-Back in 2018, Amazon announced it would be bringing its new headquarters to National Landing, with JBG Smith named as the developer, leasing agent, and property manager for the project.
+Back in 2018, Amazon announced it would be bringing its new headquarters to National Landing, with JBG Smith as the project’s developer, leasing agent, and property manager.

 Greenberg noted that these new apartments and retail opportunities are essential for cultivating a thriving 18-hour environment where people can walk from their home or office to their favorite restaurants and amenities.